-Nutrition Facts: These green globe-shaped thistles contain vitamins C and K, health-protective antioxidants and fiber.
-Fiber promotes a healthy digestive system.
+Nutrition Facts: These green globe–shaped thistles contain vitamins C and K, and fiber.
+Fiber helps promote a healthy digestive system.

 Nutrition Facts: Blushingly beautiful and full of vitamins A and C, fiber and potassium.
 Potassium helps maintain normal blood pressure.

 Prep Tips: Add sliced apricots to cereal or dice into whole–grain muffin or pancake batter.
 Or make an apricot salsa by tossing together diced apricots, red bell pepper, jalapeno pepper and cilantro with a squeeze of lime juice.

 Nutrition Facts: These spears signal spring and are a good source of vitamins A and C. Also high in folate, a B–vitamin that helps form healthy red blood cells.

 Prep Tip: Sprinkle spears with olive oil, salt and pepper, then roast until tender and brown.
 Or chop raw or cooked asparagus and add to stir fries or salads.
 Serve steamed, chilled spears and other veggies with low–fat dip.

 Nutrition Facts: This tender lettuce is rich in vitamin A and a good source of vitamin C and folate.
 Butter lettuce is full of vitamin K too, important for bone health.